fsanti68/db-xtract/README.md

 ## Running the tests

 All tests are provided as JUnit test cases.
-Before starting tests, be sure that mysql (or your preferred database) and ZooKeeper are ready, running and configured in app's property file (<code>src/test/java/com/dsf/dbxtract/cdc/config-app-journal.properties</code>).
+Before starting tests, be sure that mysql (or your preferred database) and ZooKeeper are ready, running and configured in app's property files (<code>src/test/java/com/dsf/dbxtract/cdc/config-app-journal-*.properties</code>).

 	mvn test